rohanmaharjan27/rohanmaharjan27/README.md

-- 👋 Hi, I’m @rohanmaharjan27
+- 👋 Hi, I’m Rohan.
-- 👀 I’m interested in web and mobile development.
+- 👀 I’m interested in full stack web development.
-- 🌱 I’m currently working as a frontend web developer (ReactJS).
+- 🌱 I’m currently working as a Front end Software Engineer (ReactJS).
-- 💞️ I’m looking to collaborate on web projects.
 - 📫 How to reach me - https://www.linkedin.com/in/rohanmaharjan27/

 <!---